Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/004_05 - Docker Deep Dive - Building from a Dockerfile.md

 Although it can live anywhere in our system! we have to choose very carefully where we want it to live.

-*[When we start to build an image out of a Dockerfile, ANY files and directories within the same location of the Dockerfile or further down in the directory tree get\'s included in our build.]{.underline}* So we definitely don\'t want to put our Dockerfile in ROOT for example.
+*[When we start to build an image out of a Dockerfile, ANY files and directories within the same location of the Dockerfile or further down in the directory tree get\'s included in our build.]* So we definitely don\'t want to put our Dockerfile in ROOT for example.

 Run **docker build** command to build an image from a Dockerfile